jimmyjamesarnold/annoPipeline/README.txt

 annoPipeline - an API-enabled gene annotation pipeline
 ===========

-Interview Test uses APIs from mygene.info and entrez to annotate a given list of genes.
+annoPipeline uses APIs from mygene.info and entrez to annotate a given list of genes.
 Currently generates a pandas DataFrame with gene symbol, gene name, EntrezID, and bibliographic info for up to 5 publications in pubmed where the gene was mentioned.
 You might find it useful for tasks involving analyzing publication trends or finding influential PIs for a given gene.

+To install:

+Download or clone the repo and run: python setup.py install

 Typical usage often looks like this::

     #!/usr/bin/env python